alissadb/chatbot_llm/README.md

 🤖 = Streamlit 👑 + Langchain 🦜️ + LLaMA 🦙

 1. **Streamlit:**
-   The app is built using [Streamlit](https://streamlit.io/) and allows you to interact with a language model-based chatbot.
-The app enables you to have conversations with the chatbot and see its responses.
+   The app is built using [Streamlit](https://streamlit.io/) and allows you to interact with the chatbot.

 2. **Langchain:**
-   [Langchain](https://python.langchain.com/docs/get_started/introduction.html) is a Python library for natural language processing tasks.
-It provides various functionalities, including text preprocessing, language detection, sentiment analysis, and more.
-The chatbot app utilizes Langchain's capabilities to process and understand user input.
+   [Langchain](https://python.langchain.com/docs/get_started/introduction.html) Langchain is a framework for developing application powered by language models.

 3. **LLaMA:**
-   [LLaMA](https://ai.meta.com/blog/large-language-model-llama-meta-ai/) is a pre-trained language model capable of generating creative and contextually relevant responses in conversations.
-It powers the chatbot's language generation and understanding abilities.
+   [LLaMA](https://ai.meta.com/blog/large-language-model-llama-meta-ai/) is a LLM from Meta.
+And powers the chatbot's language generation and understanding abilities.

 ![Example](figures/Example.png)

 ## Installation

 1. Make sure you have [Pyenv](https://github.com/pyenv/pyenv), [Poetry](https://python-poetry.org/), [Task](https://taskfile.dev/#/installation) installed on your system.

 2. Clone this repository to your local machine:

    ```bash